piyushsachdeva/10weeksofcloudops/Week8/README.md

 ## Conclusion

-AWS Lambda is a powerful tool for building serverless APIs.
-By following the steps in this challenge, you can learn how to build your own serverless API with AWS Lambda.
+Serverless Functions are a powerful tool for building serverless APIs.
+By following the steps in this challenge, you can learn how to build your own serverless API with AWS, Azure or GCP.